-Every wonder why you insurance rates go up when you get a speeding ticket?
-Study of 3.7 million licensed Maryland drivers shows that ticketing does not reduce drivers’ likelihood of getting another ticket for speeding
+Ever wonder why your insurance rates go up when you get a speeding ticket?
+A study of 3.7 million licensed Maryland drivers shows that ticketing does not reduce drivers’ likelihood of getting another ticket for speeding.

 Researchers at the University of Maryland School of Medicine looked at Maryland’s licensed drivers and found that getting a speeding ticket almost doubles the risk of receiving a subsequent speeding citation.

 According to the National Highway Traffic Safety Administration, speeding was a contributing factor in 31 percent of all fatal automobile and truck accidents nationally in 2003.
 If our auto accident lawyers have learned anything, it is that speed kills.
 Our lawyers have seen so many accidents where speed was a likely contributing cause.
 But another common cause of serious car and truck accidents that no one talks much about: the differences between the speeds at which different vehicles travel.
 This is especially true with truck accidents.
-The problem with trucks is that they generally take longer time to accelerate to the prevailing speed compared to cars and motorcycles.
-This results in speed differentials that promote lane changes as cars move aggressively to get around the slower accelerating trucks.
-The Texas Transportation Institute did a study which found that the imposition of lane restrictions for trucks improves safety by reducing differential vehicle speeds, lane changes and passing maneuvers that cause truck accidents.
+The problem with trucks is that they take a longer time to speed up to the prevailing speed compared to cars and motorcycles.
+This results in speed differentials that promote lane changes as cars move aggressively to get around the slower speeding up trucks.
+The Texas Transportation Institute did a study that found that imposing lane restrictions for trucks improves safety by reducing differential vehicle speeds, lane changes, and passing maneuvers that cause truck accidents.
 The study underscored the obvious: the safest conditions exist when cars and trucks are not traveling at widely differing speeds.